Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometrically finite lattices with infinite Bowen-Margulis mea sure

-if $i\geq 1$ and $\lambda(e)=1$ if $i=0$ (where $\lfloor\cdot\rfloor$ is the largest previous integer map).
+if $i\geq 1$ and $\lambda(e)=1$ if $i=0$ (where $\lfloor \cdot\rfloor$ is the largest previous integer map).
 This map $\lambda$ now has values in $\{1,2\}$, and we subdivide each edge of length $2$ into two edges of length $1$.
-The tree $\YY$ thus obtained has uniformly bounded degrees (although it is no longer a uniform tree), and the group $\Ga'$ defines a geometrically finite discrete subgroup of $\Aut(\YY)$ with infinite Bowen-Margulis measure. \cqfd
+The tree $\YY$ thus obtained has uniformly bounded degrees (although it is no longer a uniform tree), and the group $\Ga'$ defines a geometrically finite discrete subgroup of $\Aut(\YY)$ with infinite Bowen-Margulis measure.
+To see that $P_0$ is again of convergence type, observe that each distance in the simplicial case appearing in the Poincar\'e series differs by at most $1$ from the corresponding distance in the metric tree case.
+The remainder of the argument is the same as in the metric tree case. \cqfd